How To Create A Robots.txt File

 (Google Search Console Login)

-On the Google Search Console home screen, click the site you want to check …
+On the Google Search Console home page, click the site you want to check …

 Google Search Console Home Page